SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 As they waited, Rarity filled the air.
 "You know, dēla means deliver, so the name means horse deliver hay."

-Both mares shared a small chuckle at the restaurants name.
+Both mares shared a small chuckle at the restaurant's name.

-Moments later the waiter showed up, knocking before opening the curtain.
+Moments later, the waiter showed up, knocking before opening the curtain.

 The waiter was a dark red earth pony mare, she had yellow eyes and a black mane.
 She said, "Hello, my name is Balance Trick and I will be your waiter.
 Do you know what you will be having this evening?"